gianyrox/tasklapp/MEMBERSHIP_SETUP.md

 ### 4.1 Test Subscription Flow

 1. Navigate to `/upgrade` in your app
-2. Click "Upgrade Now" on the Premium plan
+2. Click "Upgrade Now" on the member plan
 3. Use Stripe test card: `4242 4242 4242 4242`
 4. Complete the payment flow
 5. Verify the user's membership is updated in the database